 Light: Bright light to full sun.
 Pansies like it cool, so if you live where the summer is hot, keep your plants in partial shade.

-Humidity: Moderate humidity.
-Place pot on a tray of wet pebbles.
+Humidity: Try to maintain 40-50% relative humidity around the plant.
+Place pot on a tray of wet pebbles to increase humidity.
 Don't mist them indoors because pansies are susceptible to powdery mildew.

 Temperature: Cool to average room temperatures 60-75°F/16-24°C. If you grow them outdoors, they're winter hardy to USDA Zone 4.
 Pansies like cold better than heat, even tolerating a little frost.

 Soil: Any good-quality, all-purpose potting mix.